-- See the problem under a new lens.
 Put on some sunglasses and tell the child(ren) that you are going to help them see the problem in a new way (growth mindset in action).
 One way to view the issue is through the lens of a problem (take your sunglasses off).
 Another way to view the problem is through the lens of opportunity (put the sunglasses back on).
-SIDE NOTE: Some problems are very heavy and devastating (a child who has a parent facing a terminal illness, for example).
+SIDE NOTE: Some problems are very heavy and devastating (for example, a child with a terminally ill parent).
 Prior to finding opportunities, it is really important to connect and empathize with the child’s situation.
 Rushing to find opportunities prior to expressing your genuine concern and care can come across as insensitive.
 It might take days, weeks, or months to get to the point where the child trusts you enough to discuss multiple perspectives.

 As a trusted adult in the child’s life, you have the opportunity to help the child identify growth opportunities and to reframe the problem.
 This is an important component of growth mindset.
 The power associated with the problem is taken back and then placed into the hands of the child.

-Prior to this publication, Kobi Yamada also wrote a book called What Do You Do with an Idea?
-Just as brilliant, this picture book helps children gain enough confidence to see their ideas through.
-It allows them the freedom to tap into their own magnificence and to take risks and put their ideas to the test.
+Prior to this publication, Kobi Yamada wrote a book called What Do You Do with an Idea?
+Just as brilliant, this growth mindset book helps children gain enough confidence to see their ideas through.
+It gives them freedom to tap into their own magnificence and to take risks and put their ideas to the test.

 In any case, it’s important to teach children about their potential and their magnificence.
 Both of these books do just that!

-Find additional growth mindset literature units, posters, affirmations, or activities here.
+Find additional literature units, posters, affirmations, or activities for growth mindset books here.
 All the units you see in this category are related to helping students develop a growth mindset.

 Happy reading and please feel free to share your ideas for these books in the comments below!